sixfeetup/intro-to-python/slides.rst

      - .. image:: figures/ab2tag.png
           :class: incremental

+.. note::

+    Here, an integer 1 object has a tag labelled "a".

+    Now the name "a" is attached to an integer 2 object.

+    The original integer 1 object no longer has a tag "a".
+It may live on, but we can't get to it through the name "a".
+(When an object has no more references or tags, it is removed from memory.)

     The name "b" is just a second tag bound to the same object as "a".

     Although we commonly refer to "variables" even in Python (because it's common terminology), we really mean "names" or "identifiers".
     In Python, "variables" are nametags for values, not labelled boxes.

     If you get nothing else out of this tutorial, I hope you understand how Python names work.
 A good understanding is certain to pay dividends, helping you to avoid cases like this:

-.. note::
     We will go over why this is more important later when we get into examples of functions.
     Not understanding how a language handles variables (and scope) can lead to confusing results.
     You "assign" a name to a value and that process is called "assignment"